 There is a deliberate process to making an offer and I include here a step-by-step set of instructions on how that works.
-More to the point: my instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house (yes, it still happens, even in this market!).
+More to the point: my instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house.

 I have seen these methods work many times over with my clients over my 26 year career as a mortgage professional.

 My basic methodology here is one of making your Offer a very formal proceeding.
 When you take these formal steps you are demonstrating to everyone involved in the transaction just how serious a Buyer you are.
-You will set yourself apart from “the crowd” when you follow my method.
-I know this because I have seen this method work over and over and over again in my 20 year career.
+You will set yourself apart from the crowd.
+I have seen this method work time and time again for my Homebuyer clients.

 5 Steps To Making An Offer: